evilusean/Pysean/Sean/ProductSean/REAPER-DrumsGizmo-InstructSeans.md

  https://drumgizmo.org/wiki/doku.php?id=kits:drskit #download a drumkit Extract Drumkit
- Open Reaper -> Load DrumGizmo Plugin on a MIDI track -> After you load, it will open a popup that will allow you to locate the extracted folder -> look for 'DRSkit2_1.xml' and load that,
+ Open Reaper -> Load DrumGizmo Plugin on a MIDI track -> After you load, it will open a popup that will allow you to locate the extracted folder -> look for 'DRSkit2_1.xml' and load that, MidiMap should match and be the same name as the '.xml' file for drumkit,

+After adding the drumkit, and midimap, I noticed it's unlabeled, trying to fix, it works but everything is labeled generically as 'Out1-18'